-Working Equitation is an exciting new equestrian sport, and has finally arrived in Ontario.
+Working Equitation is an exciting new equestrian sport, and is coming soon to Ontario.
 Working Equitation is a sport based on working cattle, Spanish/Portuguese style, from a horse’s back.
 Pedro Torres, a master horseman from Portugal has been the main spokesperson for the sport and several times the world champion.
 Pedro’s main ride, Oxedado, competed in major events past the age of 20.
 Working Equitation has nothing, directly, to do the traditions of the Vaquero, however, it is related through its links to the Spanish traditions of horsemanship.

 As can be seen from the links above, there are basically three components to Working Equitation, the first is dressage, the second is the obstacle course and the third is working cattle from horseback – and the method employed has more to do with the American Vaquero than their Spanish counterparts.
 In the Spanish and Portuguese style of horsemanship the Vaquero’s reata is replaced with “la garrocha” a 12 foot long pole.
 The dressage seen in Working Equitation is, in Europe at least, unlike the competition dressage we are so familiar with, it is derived from the traditional Doma Vaquera of Spain.
 The traditional Doma Vaquera is associated with softer hand and leg cues, balance and feel, it does not rely on harsh techniques such as Rollkur, which is still widely practiced in dressage circles despite competition bans.